 Photos by Frank Grätz

-Picture of a boy and a man and a girl can be seen in the background
+Photograph of a girl testing an ultrasound wave device.
+Two girls and a researcher can be seen in the background